• Skip to primary navigation

 Notes

-I have used liquid Akher Gur; in case not available Normal Jaggery can be used and that needs to be grated before using.
+• I have used liquid Akher Gur; in case not available Normal Jaggery can be used and that needs to be grated before use.

-Mom's Tip: More the Aachar processed under sunlight more the taste and more less the chance of the fungal attack on the top of the pickle.
+• Mom's Tip: More the Aachar is processed under sunlight more the taste and lessen the chance of a fungal attack on the top of the pickle.

 Nutrition